basekit/docs.basekit.com/widgets/v2/linkedin-profile.md

 ## Examples

+### Basic usage

 To include a LinkedIn profile widget in your template you will need to add the following line:

-## Basic usage

 {% highlight django %}
 {% raw %}